krakenCookie/krakenCookie.github.io/_posts/2016-11-14-webcomic_post.md

 > [`web_scraper_threaded_general.py`]({{ site.url }}/code/web-scraping/web_scraper_threaded_general.py)

 My multi-thread web-scraper, written for Python 3.4+, requires Beautiful Soup and Pillow.
 If you have `pip` you can try: `python3 pip install beautifulsoup4` and `python3 pip install pillow`.
-This is my first time ever working with threads in Python.
-Probably overkill, but it was fun to learn about.
-If you have any comments about what I could do better--any rookie mistakes I made--feel free to leave a comment...
-Once I get around to adding a comment section.
+This is my first time ever working with threads in Python--probably overkill, but it was fun to learn about.
+If you have any comments about what I could do better--any rookie mistakes I made--feel free to leave a comment... once I get around to adding a comment section. _Womp womp!_

 > [`web_scraper_nonthreaded.py`]({{ site.url }}/code/web-scraping/web_scraper_nonthreaded.py)